THE GEOMETRIC HARMONICS OF MASS : Precise Constraints on the Standard Model and Dark Sector from Lattice Resonance

 e

-Pure tetrahedral lattices (K = 4) are unstable due to geometric frustration (gaps).
+Pure tetrahedral lattices (K = 4) are unstable due to geometric frustration.
 Nature

-In Lattice Gauge Theory (LGT), forces are defined by the flux through a closed loop called
+Gauge Theory, forces are defined by the flux through a closed loop called a Plaquette.

-The Higgs Boson is the heaviest fundamental particle.
-In the SSM, it represents the Maximum
+The Higgs Boson is the heaviest fundamental scalar.
+In the SSM, it represents the Max-

 A Cuboctahedral node possesses both Volumetric (L